-- 1. Multiple Family Determination With Hosts Leasing a Property - a.
-Guest families living with host families who are leasing a property must complete a Multiple Family Disclosure form at a meeting with the school's Pupil Personnel Worker.
-One member of both the guest and host family will attend.
+- 1. Multiple Family Determination with Hosts Leasing a Property - a.
+Guest families living with host families who are leasing a property will complete a Multiple Family Disclosure form at a meeting with the school's pupil personnel worker.
+One member of both the guest and host

+- family will attend.
 The host and guest must each bring photo identification for the purpose of notarization.
 The representative of the host family must be listed on the lease as a leaseholder. - b.
 The host family will provide an original, current lease with all required signatures, along with a gas and electric bill, or water and sewer bill issued within the previous 45 days.
-If utilities are included in the rent payments, as stipulated in the rental agreement, a television service bill or bill for a landline telephone issued within the previous 45 days of registration may be substituted. - c.
+If utilities are included in the rent payments, as stipulated in the rental agreement, a cable television or internet service bill or bill for a landline telephone issued within the previous 45 days of registration may be substituted. - c.
 Guest families will provide two proofs of residency within 14 days of enrollment, including but not limited to a pay stub, Post Office change of address label, credit card statement, tax statement, or bank statement.
-Any other official mail documents not listed are subject to approval by the assigned Pupil Personnel Worker. - d.
+Any other official mail documents not listed are subject to approval by the assigned pupil personnel worker. - d.
 Guest families who are able to have their names and the names of their children added to the lease of the host family are considered occupants/tenants and are not required to complete a Multiple Family Disclosure form. - 2.
-Multiple Family Determination With Hosts Owning A Property - a.
-Guest families living with host families who own a home will complete a Multiple Family Disclosure form at a meeting with the school's Pupil Personnel Worker.
+Multiple Family Determination with Hosts Owning a Property - a.
+Guest families living with host families who own a home will complete a Multiple Family Disclosure form at a meeting with the school's pupil personnel worker.
 One member of both the guest and host family must attend.
 The host and guest will each bring photo identification for the purpose of notarization.
-The representative of the host family must be listed on the deed as an owner. - b.
-The host will provide a deed or a deed of trust that has all required signatures, along with any one of the following issued within the previous 45 days of registration: television service bill, bill for land line telephone, gas and electric bill, or current water and sewer bill.
+The representative of the host family will be listed on the deed as an owner. - b.
+The host will provide a deed or a deed of trust that has all required signatures, along with any one of the following issued within the previous 45 days of registration: cable television or internet service bill, bill for land line telephone, gas and electric bill, or current water and sewer bill.
 If a home was just purchased and no deed is available, signed settlement papers may be submitted.
-Within 30 days of enrollment, the host must submit a deed or a deed of trust with all required signatures.

-- c.
-Guests will provide two proofs of residency within 14 days, including but not limited to a pay stub, Post Office change of address label, credit card statement, tax statement, or bank statement. - 3.
-General Conditions of Multiple Family Determination - a.
+Within 30 days of enrollment, the host must submit a deed or a deed of trust with all required signatures and a new utility bill. - c.
+Guests will provide two proofs of residency within 14 days of enrollment, including but not limited to a pay stub, Post Office change of address label, credit card statement, tax statement, or bank statement.
+Any other official mail documents not listed are subject to approval by the assigned pupil personnel worker.

+3. General Conditions of Multiple Family Determination

+- a.
 All guest families will provide updated proofs of residency annually for as long as the multiple family living situation continues.
-Failure to provide updated proofs of residency will result in the students of the guest family being withdrawn from school. - b.
+Failure to provide updated proofs of residency will result in the students of that guest family being withdrawn from school. - b.
 Multiple family enrollments are subject to investigation at any time.
 A finding that falsified information was used to establish a multiple family enrollment will result in the student(s) of the guest family being withdrawn from school.
 Tuition will be charged from the first date of entry to the date of withdrawal. - c.
-Decisions to withdraw students based on false claims of multiple family enrollment may be appealed to the Superintendent/Designee within 10 school days of the notification of withdrawal. - D. Homelessness
+Decisions to withdraw students based on false claims of multiple family enrollment may be appealed to the Superintendent/designee within 10 school days of the notification of withdrawal.

+D. Homelessness